The climate in climate economics

-To understand what kind of difference the adjusted climate block can make for optimal policies, we begin with an analysis of climate variables.
-As mentioned in~\cref{sec:test_100GtC}, the carbon cycle in DICE-2016 overstates the fraction of CO2 emissions that ends up in the atmosphere relative to the multi-model mean in~\cite{joos2013carbon} and the extreme CDICE-MESMO case.
+As pointed out above, the calibration of the climate part of DICE-2016 has two serious flaws.
+Both the temperature equations and the carbon cycle are miscalibrated.
+As mentioned in~\cref{sec:test_100GtC}, the carbon cycle in DICE-2016 overstates the fraction of CO2 emissions that end up in the atmosphere relative to the MMM in~\cite{joos2013carbon} and the extreme CDICE-MESMO case.
 We can confirm this by inspecting the BAU results.
 Compared to all three carbon calibrations in CDICE, DICE-2016 predicts way too much carbon in the atmosphere (cf. Figure~\ref{fig:bau_mass:a}).
 In fact, the amount of carbon in the atmosphere is larger than for the CDICE-MESMO calibration (which corresponds to the extreme case in \cite{joos2013carbon}) at any point in time.

-Note that our three calibrations (CDICE and the two extreme cases) only differ in the specification of the temperature equation and hence for an almost identical path of emissions (slight differences in emissions are due to differences in damages and industrial activity).
-Consequently, they predict almost identical CO2 concentrations in the three reservoirs.

-Figure~\ref{fig:bau_temps_mass:b} confirms an observation from \cref{sec:test_synthesis} that the flaw in the calibration of the temperature equation of DICE-2016 partially compensates for the flaw in the carbon cycle.
-Early on, in the computation, DICE-2016 predicts warming that is slower than in CDICE; only in about 100 years does the temperature in the DICE-2016 significantly exceed that predicted by CDICE and get close to the upper extreme case.
-However, the temperature predictions of DICE-2016 are well within the CMIP5 range.